 Due to the creation of milestones and the interaction between the investors and the start-ups, entrepreneurs can widen their horizon and discuss business focus with a wide range of people.

 In particular, weak institutions and corruption hinder the evolution of a stable financial sector and favour power disparities among the population.
 The blockchain technology is one of the key technologies to fill the gap of failed states in developing countries.
 The blockchain empowers people to set up their own rules and to collaborate on the blockchain without a central controlling authority.
 In the following decades, the blockchain technology will be the key technology for developing countries to revolutionize their financial and legal sector and to jump out of poverty.

-It is almost impossible for investors from developed countries to find good investments in developing countries.
+It is almost impossible for investors from developed countries to find good investment scopes in developing countries.
 The biggest obstacles for investing in developing countries have been trust and information asymmetries.
-In order to protect from fraud, investors have to set up complicated measures including identity proof, collateral collection and legal documentation.
-Not only are those measures expensive and time-consuming and thus, make an investment less attractive, many entrepreneurs in developing countries are not able to provide it.
-In addition, the absence of a legal framework often prevents investor and start-up to achieve an agreement.
-Even if they are successful, the agreement will often reflect the investors interests leaving the start-up in a state of dependence.
+In order to bypass fraudulent acts, investors have to set up complicated measures including identity proof, collateral collection and legal documentation.
+Not only are those measures expensive and time-consuming, but also make an investment less attractive.
+Moreover, many entrepreneurs in developing countries cannot provide it.
+In addition, the absence of a legal framework often prevents investors and start-ups to reach an agreement.
+Even if the agreement is successful, it often reflects the investors’ interests leaving the start-ups in a state of dependence.